 Next Step: Proper Health Education and Follow-Up

 For the most part, nutrition education should begin in the doctor’s office.
 I’d love to see more primary care physicians go a step further in promoting the Mediterranean or DASH Diet as an option for “how to eat well”.
-It’s no enough to say “Well, you should try the DASH Diet or the Mediterranean Diet.”
-If a patient has no idea what that means however, then the “advice” is useless.
+It’s not enough to say “Well, you should try the DASH Diet or the Mediterranean Diet.”
+If a patient has no idea what that means, then the “advice” is useless.

 You’d think we’d have this figured out by now.
 It’s a pet peeve: Physicians telling their patients to “go on a diet”, “lose weight.”
 Or “try the DASH Diet” without any further instruction or support.
 When I worked in a health center, one of my favorite things to do was clean out the “nutrition education” file drawer that the doctors and their nurses kept.
 The handouts filed there were generally outdated, and unappealing.
 It would not surprise me if there are still health centers with faded and outdated “diet sheets” in a drawer somewhere!

-Most people need the extra step of seeing a registered dietitian for nutrition coaching, to guide them in the first steps of adopting the eating plan.
+Most people need the extra step of seeing a registered dietitian for nutrition coaching.
+Registered dietitians guide their patients in the first steps of adopting a new eating plan.
 A dietitian can help you create a DASH plan based on your own food preferences and food budget.

 - Find a dietitian that you like in your area